isaacquayson/Analyzing-Vehicle-CO-Emissions-Identifying-Key-Contributors-and-Predictive-Factors/README.md

 ##### 3) Vehicles powered by Ethanol (E85) and Gasoline (Premium & Diesel) tend to emit higher levels of CO₂ compared to other fuel types. <br/>

+## Conclusion <br/>
+This project analyzed CO₂ emissions across various vehicle types using data exploration, machine learning, and Power BI visualizations.<br/>
+It revealed that engine size, cylinder count, and fuel type are major contributors to emissions.<br/>
+Vans and standard SUVs emit the most CO₂, while compact and mid-size cars are more eco-friendly. <br/>

+Among the models tested, the Random Forest Regressor delivered the highest prediction accuracy with a 99.74% R² score.<br/>
+The Power BI dashboard provided actionable insights for users to identify and choose low-emission vehicles.